shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 Extension can have multiple screens in the app.
 Screens are [React components](https://facebook.github.io/react/docs/react-component.html) that represent a mobile screen.
 We want our extension to have 2 screens: one for the list of the restaurants and another for the details of one particular restaurant.

-Since app needs to know which screen it needs to open first for some extension, we need to create a ***shortcut*** along with creating a screen.
-Shortcut is a link to the starting screen of the extension.
+Since app needs to know which screen to open the first for some extension, we need to create a ***shortcut*** alongside with creating a screen.
+Shortcut is the link to the starting screen of an extension.
+It's the item in the app navigation which opens the starting screen when user taps on it.

 List of the restaurants is going to be the first screen, so let's create it with shortcut:

 ```ShellSession
 $ shoutem screen add List --shortcut Restaurants